The Truth About Fixing Under Eye Bags: It’s Not Just Concealer

 I hope this article has helped you better understand what a good concealer can and cannot achieve.
 I am not anti-concealer at all, and I use concealer on my clients and myself regularly, but I do my best to address the cosmetic concerns that are the most common questions I get from clients and in my classes.
 Understanding whether your concern is discoloration, puffiness, bags, hollowing, fine lines, or thin skin will help you choose the right solution instead of wasting money on products that cannot fix the problem.

-Disclaimer: This article is intended for information and entertainment purposes only and is not a substitute for medical advice.
-For your specific under-eye concerns, please consult a qualified medical professional.
+Disclaimer: This article is solely intended for information and entertainment purposes only.
+It is not a substitute or to be used as or for medical advice.
+For your specific under-eye concerns, please consult a qualified board certified dermatologist or medical professional.